 - the ‘Brown River catchment area as a possible power and water resource for Port Moresby was not identified; and

-- there is no mention of the military historical significance of the Kokoda Trail.
+- there is no mention of the significance of our shared military heritage across the Kokoda Trail.

 This led to a Joint Understanding between Australian and PNG which was signed by the two Environment Ministers in Madang on 23 April 2008.
 It contained the following Vision Statement:

 ‘The Governments of Papua New Guinea and Australia have a vision for the future of the Kokoda Track and the Owen Stanley Ranges that includes:

 - Sustainable development of people and communities along the Kokoda Track corridor, including improved economic opportunities and livelihoods, health, education, transport and related services.

 - Preservation of the historic values of the Kokoda Track, and maintenance of the integrity of the Track and of the special qualities of the trekking experience.